cryptowerk/cealr/README.md

 Contacting server for registration"http://localhost:8080/platform"

 You are now registered with our server "http://localhost:8080/platform".
-An email got send to your account "john.smith@maildomain.com.
+An email has been sent to your account "john.smith@maildomain.com".
-Please find it and follow the instructions in this email to choose your password and to activate your account.
+Please follow the instructions in this email to choose your password and to activate your account.
 After account activation you will be able to use the cealr command line tool to seal files for proof of existence.